djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/README.md

 ## 💡 Solution Overview – Autoclaims Insurance in Action

-**Autoclaims Insurance** offers a smarter, AI-first alternative.
+**Auto Insurance claim** offers a smarter, AI-first alternative.
 Here’s how our agentic system transforms the experience:

-### 1. Seamless Claim Submission
+### 1. Seamless claim submission

 * **No paperwork required**: Customers start the claim process through a simple, guided digital interface.
 * **AI-driven data extraction**: Key information from documents, images, and inputs is automatically extracted and validated in real-time, ensuring smooth submission.

-### 2. Intelligent Claim Processing
+### 2. Intelligent claim processing

 * **Automated validation**: Claims are cross-checked against policy details and claim history to ensure eligibility and reduce errors.
 * **AI-powered recommendations**: The system generates intelligent settlement recommendations based on historical data, policy conditions, and claim context.

-### 3. Real-Time Communication & Transparency
+### 3. Real-time communication & transparency

 * **Instant status updates**: Customers are kept in the loop with real-time claim status notifications at every step.
 * **AI-driven assistance**: Conversational AI agents clarify policy terms, answer questions, and guide customers through complex insurance concepts.

-### 4. RAG System Integration
+### 4. RAG system integration

-* **Customer & Claim Processor Support**: Our **Retrieval-Augmented Generation (RAG)** system is seamlessly integrated into the platform to answer all policy, claim processing, and insurance-related queries.
+* **Customer & claim processor support**: Our **Retrieval-Augmented Generation (RAG)** system is seamlessly integrated into the platform to answer all policy, claim processing, and insurance-related queries.
 * **Instant, context-driven responses**: Whether it's for customers seeking claim status or claim processors verifying details, the RAG system ensures fast, accurate, and compliant responses.

 ---